 ||1/4 inch per foot structural slope with XPS insulation drainage crickets

 Approx. heights of roofs to top of parapets above grade is 50 feet.

 Approx.. square footage of roof project is 18,313 sq.ft.

-Roofing Replacement of various Wastewater Treatment Plants’ structures-McDowell, Irwin, Sugar Creek, and McAlpine.
+Roofing Replacement of various Wastewater Treatment Plants’ structures: McDowell, Irwin, Sugar Creek and McAlpine.
 Replacement consists of complete tear off of existing roof down to substrate.
-Minor mechanical and electrical relocation/replacement or re hook ups required.
+Minor mechanical and electrical relocation/replacement work will be performed, if necessary.

 Roofing Replacement of various Water Treatment Plants and Water Booster Station structures.
-Replacement includes complete tear off of existing roof down to substrate.
-Minor mechanical and electrical relocations and re-hook ups required.
+Replacement includes complete tear-off of the existing roof down to the substrate.
+Minor mechanical and electrical relocations and re-hook-ups are required.